Fiction Guidelines (Please Read Carefully)

 In the past, we’ve published stories by widely acclaimed authors like Joyce Carol Oates, Grace Paley, Marge Piercy, Francine Prose, Leonard Michaels, Rebecca Goldstein, Thane Rosenbaum, Steve Stern, and Leslie Epstein.
 Yet we also cherish new voices and actively seek them out.

-Works must be under 3,000 words to be published in the print magazine.
-While we have no set lengths for web pieces, works over 5000 words will have to be especially impressive to warrant publication.
+While we have no set lengths for pieces, works over 5000 words will have to be especially impressive to warrant publication.
 Novel excerpts are fine provided that they can stand alone.
-All works will be considered for both the print edition and online.
 As a nonprofit publication we are unable to offer monetary compensation to authors, but we express our gratitude through complimentary copies and subscriptions.
-We also welcome simultaneous submissions provided we’re notified in the cover letter and informed immediately if the work is accepted elsewhere.
+We also welcome and encourage simultaneous submissions provided we’re notified in the cover letter and informed immediately if the work is accepted elsewhere.

-To withdraw a piece, please send an email, including the author’s name and the title of the piece, to email@example.com.
+To withdraw a piece, please use the Submittable system.
 We do not accept previously published work, and we require that all submissions be made through our online system.
-Please submit only one story at a time and no more than three per year.
+Please submit only one story at a time and no more than twice per year.
 Because we have a small staff and receive many submissions, we regret that we cannot respond to every piece.
 If you do not hear from us within four months of submitting, it’s safe to assume that we have passed on the piece.

 Click here to visit our online submission system.